yonglehou/Conduit/readme.md

 an Event Driven Architecture, components communicate through publishing and subscribing to messages.

 Conduit abstracts the service bus implementation and currently has 1 implementation on top of MassTransit.
 New service bus implementations are possible.
-Developing with Conduit you shouldn't need to talk to the service bus directly.
+When developing with Conduit you shouldn't need to talk to the service bus directly.

 Conduit makes publishing and subscribing to messages over the distributed network simple.